SnakePlisskenPMW/DNF-Enormous-Package/README.md

 # Goal
-We plan to make it easy for modders and players even mappers to play custom content without problem.
+We plan to make it easy for modders and players even mappers to play custom content with ease in doing so.

 # Install Guide Step by Step
-Still working in progress at the moment
+Still work in progress at the moment

 # Like to help
-Contact Snake for more info be sure to follow his guidelines he set in place.
+Contact Snake on Discord for more info be sure to follow his guidelines he set in place.

 # Join the communities
 Come join the Outer Heaven Gaming Discord our Game & Research Group.